Akutchi/A-Beautiful-World/readme.md

 This project is a fork because I wanted to use the Terrain generation algorithm that I had implemented to go in another direction this time.
 Namely, World Simulation.

+The program's name is a reference to the Kino no tabi series; whose full name is Kino's Journey —the Beautiful World—.

 ## Configuration

 ### Introduction